What Is Xerostomia?

 The typical clinical protocol for xerostomia includes local points in the facial and submandibular region — close to the salivary glands — combined with distal points on the limbs for autonomic modulation and central analgesia.

-The recommended initial cycle is 8 to 12 sessions, performed 2 to 3 times per week in the first 4 weeks, with a progressive reduction in frequency.
-The therapeutic response is evaluated by sialometry before and after treatment, in addition to standardized symptom questionnaires.
+The recommended initial cycle is 8 to 12 sessions, 2 to 3 times per week during the first 4 weeks, then tapering.
+Therapeutic response is evaluated by sialometry before and after treatment, along with standardized symptom questionnaires.

 Prognosis

-The prognosis of xerostomia varies according to etiology.
-In cases of drug-induced xerostomia, the condition is frequently reversible with adjustment, switch, or discontinuation of the causative drug.
+Xerostomia prognosis varies by etiology.
+In drug-induced xerostomia, the condition is often reversible with adjustment, switch, or discontinuation of the causative drug.

-In post-radiation xerostomia, spontaneous recovery is limited and depends on the total dose received by the glands.
-With doses below 25-30 Gy, partial recovery may occur in 12-18 months.
+In post-radiation xerostomia, spontaneous recovery is limited and depends on the total dose the glands received.
+With doses below 25-30 Gy, partial recovery may occur within 12-18 months.
 Above 40 Gy, glandular destruction is generally permanent.
 Acupuncture can significantly improve residual function even in chronic cases.

 In Sjögren syndrome, the course is chronic and progressive, requiring multidisciplinary follow-up coordinated by the physician.
-Acupuncture can be used as continuous supportive therapy, with periodic maintenance sessions to preserve residual salivary function.
+Acupuncture can serve as continuous supportive therapy, with periodic maintenance sessions to preserve residual salivary function.

 PROGNOSIS BY ETIOLOGY